Umutkayaalp/API_ENTSOE_HUPX/README.md

 If you want to change the country or area, replace the country_code in the query method with the appropriate ENTSO-E area code.

-# To run the code, you'll need the following Python packages:
+# To run the code
+you'll need the following Python packages:

 pandas
 entsoe-py